Vickers Limited: Airships

-Vickers began work on Britain's first rigid airship (for the Admiralty) in mid-1909 in Cavendish Dock, Cumbria.
+Vickers began work on Britain's first rigid airship (for the Admiralty) in mid-1909 in Cavendish Dock, Barrow.
 Through a lack of experience HMA No. 1, then the largest airship, broke up on its second trip out of a floating hangar on the evening of 23 September 1911.
 Further designs and difficulties followed, although non-rigid machines including "Sea Scouts" (popularly called blimps) proved generally less troublesome than the larger rigid examples.

 For their second attempt at rigid airships, a team was formed with H B Pratt as "Chief Draughtsmen, Airships".
 Pratt had left Vickers in 1912 to work for J. Samuel White at Cowes.
 When he was persuaded to return to Vickers, he brought with him a colleague, Barnes Wallis, to be his assistant.
 The pair worked incognito from London where they were supplied with the latest intelligence on German rigid airships, such as the LZ.216, and information freely provided by the German manufacturers of non-rigid airships.
 Some models featured floating cars slung beneath them.
 Much experience in mooring techniques and swivelling motors was gathered despite the pressures of wartime.
 The last airship built at the Walney Island hangar was a small non-rigid reconnaissance machine for the Japanese government that first flew on 27 April 1921.

 A subsidiary called the Airship Guarantee Company Limited was formed under Sir Dennis Burney from 29 November 1923 (lasting until 30 November 1935) specifically to participate in the building of a massive six-engined experimental airship, the R100, in competition with the government-built R101 as part of the Imperial Airship Scheme.
 Their buildings were at Howden in Yorkshire.
 Barnes Wallis and Nevil Shute Norway were on the design team.
 The R100 first flew on 16 December 1929 and made a successful flight to Canada in July and August 1930, before the airship scheme was stopped following the disastrous crash of the R101 in France in October of that year.
 The R100 was scrapped in November 1931.